 Setting Up the Stochastic Oscillator in TradingView

 Setting up the stochastic oscillator in TradingView is easy.
 The default setting is 14 periods, which can be any timeframe, ranging from months to minutes.

-The default setting for the fast-moving line (%K) is the average of the previous three %K, while the default setting for the slow stochastic, or %D, is the three-day simple moving average of %K.
+The default setting for the fast-moving line (%K) is the previous three %K average, while the default setting for the slow stochastic, or %D, is the three-day simple moving average of %K.

 Most traders use these default settings for the stochastic oscillator, but you can tweak the settings to suit your trading style.